Tech-at-DU/SPD-1.5-Engineering-Careers-2/README.md

 A common interview practice is to assign a take home project for the interviee to complete.
 You're typically given a prompt or spec to follow, and a deliverable date or timeline.
 Through this assignment, our goal is to give you practice with a take home project with the same conditions you'd find in a real interview scenario.

-[Here are the requirements](https://docs.google.com/document/d/1F3LByW-A1pSpviBL4g3u9VMVuoUjxi1dUmOC_Sczg2U/edit) for the take home interview project (July 31st).
+[Here are the requirements](https://docs.google.com/document/d/1F3LByW-A1pSpviBL4g3u9VMVuoUjxi1dUmOC_Sczg2U/edit) for the take home interview project.

 ### Final Project (will be assigned later)
 Complete one of the following three: